 Every dog is different, so I can’t tell you exactly why your particular dog is licking, but I can help you try to identify the problem yourself.
 Down below, I have listed some ways you can use to stop your dog from excessive licking.

-Why Is Your Dog Licking?
+Why Do Dogs Lick You?
 Identifying Licking Triggers

 How do you stop your dog from licking if you don’t know the cause?
 That’s not possible, unfortunately.
 That means that before we can hope to fix the excessive licking, we have to identify why your dog is licking so much in the first place.